srdantas/fortnight/README.md

 - Transfer Money between accounts

 ### Operations rules
-- When withdraw cash from account, 1% of value is charged
+- When withdraw money from account, 1% of value is charged
+- When deposit money into account, account received 0.5% of value

-- Transfer between accounts is unlimented and free
+*Transfer between accounts is unlimented and free*